murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2img_options.rst

     * The image size is [1024 1024] for both 2D and 3D in x and y.

 *options.compression* (optional) **['lzw']**
-    * Compression of tiff, i.e. 'none', 'lzw' and 'packbits'
+    * Compression of tiff, i.e. 'none', 'lzw' and 'packbits'.

 *options.microscope* (optional) **['none']**
     * Microscope model from which we select a point spread function.